plumberz/plumberz.github.io/README.md

 ```
 ## Conclusions

-In the end, with respect to the initial question we where trying to investigate, so whether or not the stream programming paradigm of the two libraries we have taken in consideration could easily be adapted to perform stream computing tasks, given their current implementations, the answer we can give is "not so easily".
-The semantic of stream processing as in the aforementioned distributed frameworks is hard to implement in these libraries and often a question of tradeoffs one is willing to accept.
+In the end, with respect to the **initial question** we where trying to investigate, so whether or not the **stream programming** paradigm of the two libraries we have taken in consideration could easily be adapted to perform stream computing tasks, given their current implementations, the answer we can give is "not so easily".
+The **semantic of stream processing** as in the aforementioned distributed frameworks is **hard to implement** in these libraries and often a question of **tradeoffs** one is willing to accept.
 Hint of this difficulty is the great complexity of such systems that obviously surpass the complexity of a simple library as the ones we've taken in consideration.
-For sure the programming paradigm this kind of libraries offer is quite similar to the ones offered by the API of the various stream engine or big data framework nowadays, but the underlying architecture of these two libraries has been thought much more for batch jobs than for streaming ones and so the concept of time is completely missing and difficult to plug in, the main focus is on memory usage and single thread performance and not concurrency, even when specific libraries built on top of these exists as for pipes.
+For sure the programming paradigm this kind of libraries offer is quite **similar** to the ones offered by the API of the various stream engine or big data framework nowadays, but the underlying architecture of these two libraries has been thought **much more for batch jobs** than for streaming ones and so the concept of **time is completely missing and difficult to plug in**, the main focus is on memory usage and single thread performance and **not concurrency**, even when specific libraries built on top of these exists as for pipes.